jumpingjoy/watchnationpro/index.md

 Now I hope you can understand how fitness bands are very useful in the health care industry and also in Sports & Fitness.

-## What are the Key Features?<br> How to Use Smart Watch in Your Daily Life?
+## What are the Key Features?<br> How to Use Smart Watch Features in Your Daily Life?

 As a leading source for the best smartwatch reviews on the web, we believe you should know about all the major features for when searching out the products, not just the headline ones.
-(1) So, before you look into our evaluations, here is a glossary of the most common features you should familiarize yourself with and also know the basics of how to select smartwatch women:
+So, before you look into our evaluations, here is a glossary of the most common features you should familiarize yourself with and also know the basics of how to select smartwatch women:

 ### How is the watch display?